-David, along with Bridget Law (of Elephant Revival) and Dr. Benjamin DeKock (of the Aspen Music Festival) fill out the touring band for the lush, soothing, healing, and heart-felt rockin’ sounds of Mr. Kurt Baumann and Ms. Katie Gray in the Ojai, California based band, the Sea Stars. www.seastarsmusic.com.
+David, along with Bridget Law (of Elephant Revival) and Charles Parker Mertens (of Thievery Corporation) fill out the touring band for the lush, soothing, healing, and heart-felt rockin’ sounds of Mr. Kurt Baumann and Ms. Katie Gray in the Orcas Island based band, the Sea Stars. www.seastarsmusic.com.
 Check out David’s drumming on their albums – “The Unknown” 2013 and “Zodiac” 2012.

-Local Paonia, Colorado projects include Cooper and the Three Tinkers 3tinkersmusic.com with Greg Cooperman on keys and accordion, Daniel B on bass, Tony Peters on guitar and horns and David Alderdice on drumset.
+David plays occasionally with Cooper and the Three Tinkers 3tinkersmusic.com.
+Musicians include: Greg Cooperman on keys, accordion, and vocals; Daniel Be on electric bass; Tony Peters on guitar and trombone; and David Alderdice on drumset and percussion.

-David plays regularly with other amazing, fun, and talented artists when they are traveling in the Rocky Mountain region, including the award-winning soulful Americana stylings of the Portland based duo Pretty Gritty www.prettygrittymusic.com, the Near Eastern inspired 4-octave soprano voice of multi-instrumentalist Beth Quist (of Bobby McFarrin’s Voicestra) www.bethquist.com, the neo-tribal jam band from Boulder, TIERRO www.tierro.net, and the souled-out, reggae-infused, flamenco-tinged, bluesy folk-rock sounds of Philadelphia-native Orion Freeman. www.orionfreeman.com.
+David sits in and plays regularly with other amazing, fun, and talented artists when they are traveling in the Rocky Mountain region, including the award-winning soulful Americana stylings of the Portland based duo Pretty Gritty www.prettygrittymusic.com, the Near Eastern inspired 4-octave soprano voice of multi-instrumentalist Beth Quist (of Bobby McFarrin’s Voicestra) www.bethquist.com, the neo-tribal jam band from Boulder, TIERRO www.tierro.net, and the souled-out, reggae-infused, flamenco-tinged, bluesy folk-rock sounds of Philadelphia-native Orion Freeman. www.orionfreeman.com.

 David loves the union of movement and sound and has enjoyed accompanying, collaborating, and performing with many dancers including Belly Dance troupes, Modern Dance departments and performance groups, African Dance classes and performance groups, Irish Step teams, western Tap Dancers, Flamenco Dancers, poi and staff Fire Dancers, Ballet companies, Dances of Universal Peace gatherings, Five-Rhythms workshops, as well as Ecstatic Dance, Embodiment Dance, and Avant-Garde movement events.
-Recently David has enjoyed working with dancer and choreographer, Alya Howe, who is also the director of Alya Howe Performing Arts Umbrella.
+Recently David has enjoyed working with dancer and choreographer, Alya Howe, who is also the director of Alya Howe Performing Arts Umbrella based in Carbondale, CO.

-David is a musician and occasional guest musical director for the Celebrate the Beat dance program which is a non-profit organization bringing special dance classes (with live musicians in each class) to get 1st through 8th graders in the public schools of Colorado, New York, and Mexico movin’ their bodies.
+David is a musician and musical director for the Celebrate the Beat dance program which is a non-profit organization bringing special dance classes (with live musicians in each class) to get 1st through 8th graders in the public schools of Colorado, New York, and Mexico movin’ their bodies.
 Celebrate the Beat (CTB) is sponsored by the National Dance Institute.
 David is the musical director for the Delta County CTB residencies and plays drums for the CTB residencies in Crested Butte and fills in some for the year long CTB program in Eagle County. www.ctbeat.org.

 David has played with different theatre companies and has played drums and percussion in pit bands and orchestras off and on since 1996.
 His performances include, The Nutcracker, Carmina Burana, West Side Story, Godspell, Pirates of Penzance, Crazy for You, You’re a good man, Charlie Brown, Seussical the Musical, and many others.

 David has been a session drummer on dozens of albums ranging throughout many different styles and genres.
 He has recorded throughout North America and has been first call drummer for recording studios in the D.C., Maryland, Virgina area as well as throughout Colorado.
-For a discography click here.
+For David’s discography click here.